kitbransby/Localised-Elastic-Deformation/README.md

 ## Usage:

-Simply run for default config on example data
+Simply run the command below for default config on example data
 ```python main.py```